rhielab/3Dgenome/README.md

 We processed NOMe-seq data using BSMAP (Xi and Li 2009) to align .fastq file to bisulfile-converted genome and Bis-SNP (Liu et al. 2012) to identify meethylation status of CpG and GpC sites from BAM file.

 All of the in-house scripts used can be found from [/script_new](https://github.com/rhielab/3Dgenome/tree/main/script_new).
+If you use in-house datasets and scripts for your manuscript, please cite the above manuscript (PMID: 36544209).

-## Figure1 Comparison of Hi-C and Micro-C data.
+## Figure 1.
+Comparison of Hi-C and Micro-C data
 ### 1A.
-Experimental methods of Hi-C and Micro-C. Unlike Hi-C that uses restriction enzyme, Micro-C uses MNase, allowing to fragment chromatin to mono, di-, and tri-nucleosomes.
+Experimental methods of Hi-C and Micro-C

 ### 1B.
-Chromatin interaction heatmaps of Hi-C and Micro-C data near chr7p14 region.
+Chromatin interaction heatmaps of Hi-C and Micro-C data
 We used cooltools (https://github.com/open2c/cooltools) to generate the interaction heatmap.
-Here we provide a python script ```cooltools_heatmap.py``` to run cooltools.
-The required input to generate this plot is ```.mcool``` file.
+We used a Python script ```cooltools_heatmap.py``` to run cooltools.
+The required input file to generate this plot is ```.mcool``` file.
 Below is the example code:

 To run the script, please make sure that you have installed cooltools correctly.
 - 1st - mcool file